- 1 Working principle of a VPN

 VPNs for PC come in two types: remote access VPN and site-to-site VPN.
-A common free VPN for Windows uses IPsec and SSL technology to create a connection between computers.
+A common one uses IPsec and SSL technology to create a connection between computers.

-There are general features that should be found with every free VPN to make it a good VPN for PC.
+There are general features that should be found with every VPN.
 A VPN for Windows should be able to provide secure and private access to servers anytime and anywhere.
-The provider should ensure that their VPN is simple and easy to install, setup, configure, and maintain.
+The provider should ensure that their VPN is simple and easy to install, set up, configure, and maintain.

-A VPN for PC should also NOT be costly.
-A free VPN for Windows should be able to achieve high levels of performance without the occurrence of daily issues and lagging.
+A VPN should also NOT be costly.
+The provider should be able to achieve high levels of performance without the occurrence of daily issues and lagging.
 User-friendliness, security, and flexibility are incredibly important.

 We can now narrow down our research and delve into specific free VPNs for the Windows 10 operating system.

-Following is a list of the top 7 Free VPN for Windows with their popular features, pros, and cons.
-The list contains free VPNs for PC that are either completely free (open-source), include a free trial, or offer money-back guarantee.
+Following is a list of the top 7 providers for Windows with their popular features, pros, and cons.
+The list contains options that are either completely free (open-source), include a free trial, or offer money-back guarantee.